cran-task-views/Spatial/Spatial.md

 (non-exhaustive) list:

 -   `r pkg("ows4R")` is a package that intends to provide an R interface to OGC standard Web-Services.
-It is in active development at `r github("eblondel/ows4R")` and currently support interfaces to the Web Feature Service (WFS) for vector data access, with binding to the `r pkg("sf")` package, and the Catalogue Service (CSW) for geographic metadata discovery and management (including transactions), with binding
+It is in active development and currently support interfaces to the
+    Web Feature Service (WFS) for vector data access, with binding to the `r pkg("sf")` package, and the Catalogue Service (CSW) for geographic metadata discovery and management (including transactions), with binding